Gainful Employment Details

 - Questionnaire and Essay;

-- Two official GED transcripts or official high school transcripts (one official transcript must be on file in the Office of Admissions and one official transcript must be on file in the Career & Technical Education Office in the Cosmetology Application packet), and;
+- Two official High School Equivalency transcripts or official high school transcripts (one official transcript must be on file in the Office of Admissions and one official transcript must be on file in the Career & Technical Education Office in the Cosmetology Application packet), and;

 - ACT score of 14 or better.